 A mortgage is a loan from a credit union, bank or other lender that is secured by the home itself.
 This means that if the borrower fails to pay back the loan according to its terms, the lender can recoup the money lent by taking possession of the home.

 Approximately 60% of all homeowners in the U.S. have a mortgage on their home.
 Unsurprisingly, with that many homeowners owing money on their home, there are many types of mortgages.
+First-time homebuyers normally get a “First Mortgage” as their first Mortgage, but there are different types of First Mortgages.
 We will explore the most common types of mortgages here.

 Fixed Rate Mortgage: A fixed interest rate for full term of the loan.
 Fixed monthly payments are required and consist of the interest accrued that month plus a portion of the principal.
 Fixed rate mortgages are made in terms of years ranging from 30 years down to 10 or 15.
 Generally a down payment of 20% is required and if the borrower needs to borrow more to purchase the home, Private Mortgage Insurance (PMI) may be required.